summerfed/rn-tri-toggle-switch/README.md

 onChange | function callback | true |  No event callback | It will call the function callback on user selection change, it will return JSON option based on selected choice property
 ## Contribution

-If you face any issue, bugs or see any area for impprovement feel free to create an issue, pull request and discuess it.
+If you encounter any issue, bugs or see any area for improvement feel free to create an issue, pull request and discuss it. please add a screenshot of the bug or a code snippet.

 Thanks!
-If you encountered an Issue, please add a screenshot of the bug or a code snippet.

 ---

 **MIT Licensed**